 Note: While this recipe provides flavor and health benefits, be cautious of the very high possibility that the fish is tainted with mercury and other heavy metals and pollutants.
 Ideally, eat fish in moderation and thoroughly check for labels that verify the fish’s freshness and quality (more on this later).

-Preparation Time: 15 minutes Cooking Time: 8 minutes
+Prep Time: 15 minutes Cook Time: 8 minutes Serving Size: 4

 Pico de Gallo Salsa

 - 2 large organic plum tomatoes, deseeded and finely diced

 - 1/4 cup organic red onion, finely chopped

 - 1 small organic jalapeno, seeded and finely chopped (keep the seeds if you like it hotter)

 - 1 Tbsp. organic lemon or lime juice (plus extra to serve)

 - 3 Tbsp. extra virgin olive oil

 - 4 wild fish fillets of your choice (Dr. Mercola's wild Alaskan salmon, barramundi, cod, coral trout etc.), skin on